 Initial Balance is important to all orderflow and market profile traders.
 The two most important prices of the day are the opening price and the closing price.
 The most important time period of the day is the first hour of trading, this is the initial balance.
 This will often set the range and tone for the day.

 Rangefinder is a great tool.
 It monitors the charts in real time and marks specific ranges when they are created.
 As soon as the range is created, Rangefinder will identify that range.
 Then it draws Range extension levels based on the imbalance of the first bar.
 Then the opening of the second bar will draw the arrow and anticipate the direction of the imbalance.

 This TPO profile highlights profile support and resistance.
 The way that it works is that current profile support and resistance is carried over to the next period.
 This means that resistance created in the profile today is carried over as resistance in the next profile.
 The support and resistance created today are the support and resistance for tomorrow.
 We always use prior references.

-The TPO Score is a lower study.
-It is the same as the TPO Profile except that is a lower study.
+The TPO Score is a market profile dashboard.
 My favorite part about the TPO Score are the labels.
 The labels show who is in control, buyers or sellers, and also who is off sides.
 My go to periods in the TPO Score are the monthly and hourly.
 Monthly setting shows the longer term balance.
 Hourly setting shows the very near term balance.

 *Futures and forex trading contains substantial risk and is not for every investor.
 An investor could potentially lose all or more than the initial investment.
 Risk capital is money that can be lost without jeopardizing ones’ financial security or life style.
 Only risk capital should be used for trading and only those with sufficient risk capital should consider trading.
 Past performance is not necessarily indicative of future results.
 You should not engage in trading unless you fully understand the nature of the transactions you are making.
 This documentation / website is not final.